Kinjalrk2k/Spring-Boot-Tutorial-Telusko/README.md

   - Spring check whether it is available (as it was created during the initialization) and is connected automatically
   - Spring injects that object in our application.
 This is called dependency injection

+- Prototype Scope?
+  - Even if we dont call `context.getBeans(...)`, the object will be created.
+Also, if we call `context.getBeans(...)` more than once, the object will be created only once!
+  - The moment we'll start the application, Spring will give us the object
+  - This is because, by default Spring used Singleton design Pattern
+  - We can make change it to Prototype Scope by using the `@Scope(value = "prototype")` annotation on the class
+    - By doing this, Spring will not create an instance by default
+    - The moment we use `context.getBeans(...)`, the object will be created
+    - So, here we'll be getting multiple objects if `context.getBeans(...)` is called multiple times

 <details>
 <summary>Code!</summary>